zhaho/terraform-deployment/README.md

 3. Test changes in isolated environments
 4. Submit pull requests with detailed descriptions

+## 🔗 Additional Documentation

+- **[IPAM Integration Guide](IPAM_INTEGRATION.md)**: Detailed guide for phpIPAM integration
+- **[phpIPAM Setup Guide](PHPIPAM_SETUP.md)**: Step-by-step phpIPAM API configuration
+- **[Module Documentation](modules/)**: Technical documentation for Terraform modules

 ## 📄 License

 This project is licensed under the terms specified in the LICENSE file.

 ---

 **Note**: This solution is designed for Proxmox Virtual Environment and requires proper API access configuration.
+For IPAM integration, ensure phpIPAM is properly configured with API access.
 Ensure you have appropriate permissions and network access before deployment.